ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

-The next step is to set up [78K0R Flash Leaker](https://github.com/AndrewGBelcher/78K0R_flash_leaker) (a glitching tool) to try to read out the password without triggering another erase.
+The next step is to set up [78K0R Flash Leaker](https://github.com/AndrewGBelcher/78K0R_flash_leaker) (a glitching tool) to try to read out the debugger protection settings, possibly including that password, without triggering another erase.
 In case the glitching attack yields the password and I'm able to extract the stock firmware from another VSP, I've saved a flash dump of a simple program to use as a test input to Ghidra.

-Finally, and luckily, I believe another VSP will be on the way soon!
+Finally, the amazing folks at [EVs Enhanced](https://evsenhanced.com/) have sent a few more VSPs for the effort.
+Thanks so much!

+### More on that "next step"
+Having read _Shaping the Glitch_, and quickly skimmed over the 78K0R Flash Leaker source code tonight, it's now clear that the flash dumping operation could be a bit more complicated than "lift a pin, solder in a transistor, program Arduino, retrieve password" which is admittedly what I'd assumed.
+The paper describes using an aribitrary waveform generator (incidentally, I have one on my bench) to inject glitches, rather than a simple transitor to ground.
+Wrapped around the glitch injection hardware is a genetic algorithm that tunes the glitch waveform parameters, but that algorithm isn't described in much detail (perhaps my ignorance of genetic algorithms is showing - if necessary I'll study that more closely).
+They use this overall technique, called AGW, to discover vulnerabilities in the 78K0R, and identify a few approaches to read out data using these vulnerabilities.
+SequentialDump is the most straightforward approach, though slowest, and all are substantially faster to exploit using AGW compared to traditional transistor-based glitch injection.

+The Flash Leaker tool seems to implement SequentialDump as described in the paper, but using simple transistor based glitch injection hardware, so it is much slower than the paper's approach.
+Using AGW, I'd expect extracting the complete VSP flash contents via SequentialDump to take a little under a week.
+That increases to over 3 weeks with a simple transistor glitch injector.
+I'm a patient guy, but also it would be fun to have an excuse to play with that Arbitrary Waveform Generator...

+The 78K0R debugger interface protection settings are stored in flash, which I believe is readable through both the debug interface (a correctly configured EZ-CUBE, or SequentialDump attack) and normal application code, but I need to confirm that is the case even when the debugger interface isn't already running or is disabled.
+To do that, I'll make a firmware that dumps the flash contents through a UART or similar, and see what happens when it is run from a cold boot with various flash protection settings enabled.
+If it's possible to read those settings (including a potential password), the 78K0R Flash Leaker should be adequate, so the logical next step would be to try it on the stock firmware.
+But, if the debug interface can be (almost) entirely disabled, a more involved process will be required.
+The paper describes an approach that could be a good start, we'll get to that if necessary.

+In any case, I've now got functional VSP hardware but without the stock firmware, so I can safely experiment with that until it's time to try extracting firmware from one of the donated VSPs!

 ## Theory of Operation
 The VSP system is fairly straightforward.
 The computer lives just above